finos/FDC3/docs/api/ref/DesktopAgent.md

 Returns an `IntentResolution` object with details of the app instance that was selected (or started) to respond to the intent.

 If a target app for the intent cannot be found with the criteria provided, an `Error` with a string from the [`ResolveError`](Errors#resolverrror) enumeration is returned.
+If a specific target `app` parameter was set, but either the app or app instance is not available then the `ResolveError.TargetAppUnavailable` or `ResolveError.TargetInstanceUnavailable` errors MUST be returned.

 #### Example